Emp5r0R/Secure-The-Throne/content/posts/1741345035294-Forest-Writeup(HTB)/index.md

 [*] Cleaning up...

 ```
-- Logged in using winrm and got the root flag
+- We got everything we can, "we" successfully acheived a hacker's dream, Logged in using winrm as administrator and got the root flag
 ```
 ❯ evil-winrm -u administrator -H 32693b<hidden> -i htb.local